Fraction calculator

 c) Write a previous answer (new numerator 4) over the denominator 3.

-For adding, subtracting, and comparing fractions, it is suitable to adjust both fractions to a common (equal, identical) denominator.
+It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(2, 3) = 6.
-In practice, it is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 2 × 3 = 6.
+It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 2 × 3 = 6.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.

-In other words - five halfs minus four thirds = seven sixths.
+In other words, five halves minus four thirds equals seven sixths.

 Rules for expressions with fractions: